ziggle-ai/.github/README.md

   The writing page in Ziggle.
 </p>

-With the UI above, you can write the notice's body and title.
+You can write the notice's body and title using the UI above.
 Complete the writing and push the "submit" button.
 Then, the machine learning feature will be active, checking whether the notice's body is already in the database.

 If the notice's body is already in the database, our webpage alerts the user to prevent a conflict notice, and the notice will be uploaded correctly.